 On November 4, 2014, the citizens of Fort Worth overwhelmingly approved three-venue taxes to support the financing of the \$450M arena (now Dickies Arena) and adjacent event and parking support facilities with the public contribution limited to \$225M and private sector participation for the remainder.
 Those taxes include a ticket tax, parking tax, and stall tax.
 Collections began in FY2020 with the opening of Dickies Arena.
 The City uses the taxes to support debt issuances related to the construction of Dickies Arena.
 The COVID-19 pandemic halted almost all events at Dickies Arena from the spring of 2020 through the 2021 calendar year.
 As a result of the pandemic and slower-than-expected recovery in the event industry, Venue Tax collections have been significantly impacted during the entire existence of the fund.
 Use of fund balance from deferred debt payments in FY2020 as well as the reallocation of planned capital funding from other sources and funding reserves were used in FY2021 and FY2022 to meet debt obligations.
-As of June 2022, approximately \$12.5M has been received in Venue Tax since its initiation, and it is anticipated that with the continued stability in the recovery of the event industry.
-In FY2023, Venue Tax collection exceed the anticipated annual amount of \$7.8M by June of 2023, with a year- end forecast of collection exceeding \$10M with anticipated collection of \$10.5M again in FY24.
+As of June 2022, approximately \$12.5M has been received in Venue Tax since its initiation, and it is anticipated that with the continued stability in the recovery of the event industry, in FY2023 Venue Tax collections will meet 35%- 40% of the annual \$15M debt obligation for Dickies Arena.